yalicee/march-23-be-rated-restaurants/README.md

 This endpoint should delete the specified restaurant from the database and respond with a 204 No Content status.

-**Hint:** You will likely come across an error that needs you to update the ratings table - add an `ON DELETE` action to the creation of the ratings table in your `.sql` files.

 ### 5. PATCH /api/restaurants/:restaurant_id

 This endpoint should be able to update the `area_id` field of the specified restaurant.
 It should respond with the updated restaurant object.
 Extra/invalid keys in the request object should be ignored, but an empty object in the request should get a 400 response.